-Once you have finished developing a hybrid Mendix mobile application, you will want to make it available as an app for mobile platforms such as Apple iOS and Google Android.
-We make it possible to produce platform-specific native apps.
-For more details on deploying platform-specific apps, see Mobile App.
+Once you have finished developing a Mendix hybrid mobile application, you will want to make it available as an app for mobile platforms such as Apple iOS and Google Android.
+We make it possible to produce platform-specific installation packages.
+For more details on deploying platform-specific installation packages, see Mobile App.

 This how-to will teach you how to do the following: